dotnet/csharplang/proposals/csharp-7.0/tuples.md

 > Add the following text at the end of the [Variables](../../spec/variables.md) section.

-**ISSUE:** see my commetns later w.r.t deconstruction, assignment, patterns, and section organization

 ## Discards

-**ISSUE:** We need a definition for "discard"

 The identifier `_` can be used as a *discard* in the following circumstances: